sahilseth/flowrdocs/source/rd/topics/complete-help.rst

-as.flowmat
+to_flowmat
 -----------

-.. :func:`as.flowmat`
+.. :func:`to_flowmat`

-flow mat
+Taking in a named list and returns a two columns data.frame

 Description
 ~~~~~~~~~~~~~~~~~~

+Taking in a named list and returns a two columns data.frame

 as.flowmat(): reads a file and checks for required columns.
 If x is data.frame checks for required columns.

-Taking in a named list and returns a two columns data.frame

 Usage